13pixlar/sticky-list/README.md

 #### Known issues

-**Sticky List does not currently support multi page forms**<br>
-This functionallity will be added in a future version of Sticky List.

 **Multiple file uploads in same field does not work**<br>
 This will be addressed in a future version of Sticky List.